What is the Qur’an?

 Additionally, the Qur’an calls for spiritual reflection, patience, and humility in the face of life’s challenges.
 It teaches us what God expects of us and what awaits us after death.

-The Qur’an is not the property of an institution, the property of a nation, the property of a specific race, or for certain time in history; it transcends time, cultures, and languages.
+The Qur’an does not belong to anyone, it is not the property of an institution, the property of a nation, the property of a specific race, or for certain time in history; it transcends time, cultures, and languages.

-The Qur’an was revealed over a period of 23 years:
+The Qur’an was revealed over a period of 23 years, but why?

 The Quran was revealed over 23 years to allow its message to be gradually understood and implemented in the lives of the early Muslims, adapting to changing circumstances and challenges.
 This gradual revelation allowed for deeper reflection, a more profound impact on people’s hearts, and practical guidance in stages, addressing specific situations as they arose.
 It also gave time for the Prophet Muhammad (pbuh) to teach, clarify, and embody the Quranic teaching, making its message more accessible and impactful for the community.

-The Arabic language contains over 12 million words:
+Did you know that the Arabic language contains over 12 million words?

 The Arabs of the 6th and 7th centuries were masters of eloquence and rhetoric, and they were profoundly moved when they first encountered the Qur’an.
 This highlights that the Qur’an is inherently tied to its original Arabic form, and no translation can truly capture its full depth or convey its exact meaning.
 For this reason, many believe the Qur’an is, in essence, untranslatable.